Fire safety during the coronavirus outbreak

 Our top priority is to keep our residents and our people safe.

 We share the government’s view that remedial work to high-rise buildings with unsafe materials and making sure buildings are safe ahead of remediation are critical to public safety.

-We’re also maintaining our waking watch services, to help identify fires at an early stage, support people to evacuate and alert the emergency services.
+Where we have felt it necessary to implement waking watch services, these will be maintained.
+This will help identify fires at an early stage, support people to evacuate and alert the emergency services.